Tracing nitrogen enrichment across cosmic time with JWST: Observational biases potentially affecting the N/O abundances

 However, robust diagnostics of such extreme densities, such as UV doublet ratios of highly ionised species (e.g., \CIII, \NIII, \SiIII, \NIV), are not available for large high-z samples.
-Even when these lines are detected, it is important to note that such ions do not necessarily trace gas that is co-spatial with the regions emitting \NII and \OII \citep[e.g.][]{kewley_understanding_2019, Choustikov25}.
+Even when these lines are detected, it is important to note that such ions do not necessarily trace gas that is co-spatial with the regions emitting \NII and \OII \citep[e.g.][]{kewley_understanding_2019, Choustikov2026}.
 In a simplified two-component picture, if the high-density component is also the brightest--i.e. it dominates the emergent line flux--then the density inferred from the UV transitions may reasonably approximate the physical conditions relevant for \NII as well.
 Conversely, if the low-density component contributes substantially to the total flux, a more sophisticated multi-phase treatment would be required to correctly assess the bias affecting N2O2.
 Therefore, with current data, we cannot yet precisely quantify the extent to which density effects contribute to the observed N/O enhancement.

 Finally, we explored how these N-enhanced galaxies behave with respect to the star-forming main sequence, in order to assess if we are only considering starburst objects in our sample or if we are probing a fair fraction of the ``normal'' galaxy population.
-The results are shown in Fig.~\ref{fig:MS}, where we also report, for reference, the MS from \citet{popesso_SFMS_2023}.